 If you observe any of the above, or other changes, in your child’s behavior lately, you might want to consider a quick self-check.
-Are you feeling overwhelmed by adult responsibilities?
+Are you feeling overwhelmed by adult responsibilites?
 Do you have less time to play or talk with your children?
 Do you feel less patient when they are not being angels?
 Relax.

-The spirit of the season will be remembered, in the long run, not necessarily the number of presents or events attended.
+The spirit of the season will be remembered, in the long run, not for the number of presents or events attended.
 Feeling safe and secure in a loving family ignites the spark of the warm glow we feel when we think of the holidays.
 Enjoy !